tholinka/agnoster-zsh-theme/README.md

 By default prompt has these segments: `prompt_status`, `prompt_context`, `prompt_virtualenv`, `prompt_dir`, `prompt_git`, `prompt_end` in that particular order.

 If you want to add, change the order or remove some segments of the prompt, you can use array environment variable named `AGNOSTER_PROMPT_SEGMENTS`.

+This version has been extended to allow asynchronous prompt building, based off of [alien](https://github.com/eendroroy/alien), use `AGNOSTER_PROMPT_ASYNC_SEGMENTS` to define which segments should be included only after the prompt loads.
+By default `prompt_virtualenv` and `prompt_git` are loaded asynchronously.

+This considerably speeds up getting a basic prompt, with the downside being that the async information pops in a few moments later.

 Examples:
 - Show all segments of the prompt with indices: